These Musician Marketing Plan posts are the most popular series at Cyber PR Music.

 YouTube is the first place where millions of people go to search for music.
 It is a powerful platform where artists are getting discovered.
 For any artist looking to increase awareness, it is imperative to have a presence on YouTube with a professional-looking channel, and a cover image that is linked to your socials so people can connect with you across platforms.

 Make categories to group your videos for easy viewing, such as “Behind The Scenes,” “Official Music Videos,” and “Live Performances.”
-Also, highlight an official music video in the featured spot on your channel (you will need 100 subscribers in order to customize your channel plus your channel needs to be 30 days old and you will have to upload a channel banner and a profile image)
+Also, highlight an official music video in the featured spot on your channel (you will need 100 subscribers to customize your channel, plus your channel needs to be 30 days old, and you will have to upload a channel banner and a profile image)

-We often see musicians leaving off their artist name in the title of their videos, which is terrible for search engines.
+We often see musicians omit their artist name from the title of their videos, which is terrible for search engines.
 Create a list of tags.
-Make sure to include keywords and place important keywords/ phrases at the start of your tag fields.
-Use adjectives that describe your music and similar artists also as keywords, the latter of which will show up in the “related videos section” after your videos are viewed.
+Make sure to include keywords, and place important keywords/phrases at the start of your tag fields.
+Use adjectives that describe your music and similar artists, also as keywords, the latter of which will show up in the “related videos ” section after your videos are viewed.
 We often see description sections left blank.
-This is crucial because it tells the viewer what they are watching and provides links to other content you own, such as your website and socials.
+This is crucial because it tells the viewer what they are watching and provides links to your other content, such as your website and socials.
 Here’s our official Musician’s Guide to YouTube.

 4. Digital Service Provider – DSPs

-Digital Service Provider or DSP is another term for music streaming services.
-This can also mean music stores.
-You can not build effective marketing plans without having a working knowledge of DSPs and of course that includes how to drive your fans and followers to Spotify and get included on playlists.
+Digital Service Provider, or DSP, is another term for music streaming services, which can also mean music stores.
+You cannot build effective marketing plans without a working knowledge of DSPs, and, of course, that includes how to drive your fans and followers to Spotify and get included on playlists.
 There are over 70 DSPs.

 Spotify

-Once your distributor of choice releases your new songs on Spotify, you are able to claim and your Spotify profile with Spotify for Artists.
-That allows you to review listener analytics, check for any new playlist adds, add an “Artist Pick,” make playlists and keep your photo and bio up to date.
+Once your distributor of choice releases your new songs on Spotify, you are able to claim your Spotify profile with Spotify for Artists.
+This allows you to review listener analytics, check for new playlist additions, add an “Artist Pick,” make playlists, and keep your photo and bio up to date.

 Utilize Canvas.
-Spotify Canvas’ are the 6-8 second moving graphics or videos clips that appear in the background of a song on the Spotify mobile app while fans are listening to that track.
-It is yet another way to add visual creativity into the mix with your release.
+Spotify Canvas is the 6-—to 8-second moving graphics or video clips that appear in the background of a song on the Spotify mobile app while fans are listening to that track.
+It is yet another way to add visual creativity to your release.
 The best part?
-You can add them to old releases too.
+You can add them to old releases, too.

 Apple Music

-If your fanbase uses Apple Music we deeply suggest considering an Apple Pre-Order Campaign.
-You can now view a quick snapshot of your music’s overall performance, identify milestones and all-time bests at a glance, expand your understanding with details of trends over time, discover which of your songs are getting Shazamed (Apple owns Shazam) the most and see how many people are listening to your music over time in over 100 countries.
+If your fanbase uses Apple Music, we strongly suggest considering an Apple Pre-Order Campaign.
+You can now view a quick snapshot of your music’s overall performance, identify milestones and all-time bests at a glance, expand your understanding with details of trends over time, discover which of your songs are getting Shazamed (Apple owns Shazam) the most, and see how many people are listening to your music over time in over 100 countries.

-Bandsintown has recently launched a partnership with Shazam, and now, by simply Shazaming your song, fans can find concert information and tickets on sale for future gigs nearby, so be sure to claim and update your Bandsintown Profile.
+Bandsintown has partnerships with Shazam and Spotify.
+Now, by simply Shazaming your song, fans can find concert information and tickets for upcoming gigs nearby.
+Also, if you have a gig near a Spotify listener, the show will pop up as they are streaming there, so be sure to claim and consistently update your Bandsintown Profile.

 If you already have content that is available on the iTunes Store or on the Apple Music streaming service, it’s super easy to claim your Artist Profile.
 Visit iTunes Connect to get started.
 All you need is the same Apple ID (email address) that you use to purchase music and download apps from the iTunes Store.
 Sign up for Apple Music For Artists here.